winobes/winobes.github.io/_posts/2018-09-28-kinds-of-semantic-variation.md

 Every dialogue starts off with some shared semantic understanding---both people speak the same language, say.
-But the meanings avialable in their communial common ground may be rather imprecise.
+But the meanings available in their communal common ground may be rather imprecise.
-Or it perhaps there's no bulit-in way of referring to some concept that's important in the current discussion.
+Or it perhaps there's no built-in way of referring to some concept that's important in the current discussion.
 As they converse,